lehrerhans/Gimp-Plugin-Extract-Single-Cards-from-TableTopSimulator-Images-to-Print-Proxies/README.md

 <b>2.Putting several cards on one A4-Sheet for printing out the Porxies   </b><br>
 use the plugin "cards_16minis_to_a4".py
 The output format is *.png <br>
+You start the plugin under Filter/Tutorial/<br>
+You find the single cards as pngs in the output-directory is C:\users\your_username\ <br>

 <br>
 <br>
 <b>Remarks:</b><br>